5 Core Student Success Skills

 So much of what makes a student successful is being goal-directed and self-sufficient.
 While this comes naturally to some people, students can learn these skills.

-Specific lessons on setting SMART goals are a great way to engage upper elementary and middle school students.
+Specific lessons on setting SMART goals are a great way to engage upper-elementary and middle-school students.
 Taking it step by step, they can transform a wish into an achievable goal.
-In addition, when they learn a straight forward goal-setting process, they will be more likely to use it again.
+In addition, when they learn a straightforward goal-setting process, they will be more likely to use it again.

-For younger students, it can be helpful to represent the tasks visually and broken down.
+For younger students, it can be helpful to represent the tasks visually and break them down.
 For example, they have to get their backpack, put their folder in, and put up their chair.
 You would use three fingers and edit it down to Backpack - Folder - Chair.
 They can repeat this to themselves as they go through the tasks.

 Activity Ideas

-- Create a goal board where students can add their goals and the mini-goals they need to achieve.
+2. Create a goal board where students can add their goals and the mini-goals they need to achieve.

-- Practice turning a wish into a SMART Goal.
+3. Practice turning a wish into a SMART Goal.

-- Each week celebrate effort and accomplishments.
+4. Each week celebrate effort and accomplishments.

 Helpful Resources